Combine-Pathfinder-Palisade/combine-public-docs/docs/Combine-AWS/start-here/5-orientation.md

 In Combine accounts that are implementing a production environment which uses the `WLDEVELOPER` series of enterprise IAM Roles there is a `<prefix>-WLDEVELOPER-EC2` role.
 This is created by default for convenience.

 This is not generally _not_ provided by default by the production environment's sponsor, however it can generally be requested prior to your production deployment.

-# What IS part of the Emulation?

-_Under development._

 # What can you use/change?